 Key words: non-coding RNAs, gene regulation, functional genomics, computational biology, diabetes and metabolism

-The overall goal of my research program is to functionally characterize non-coding regulatory networks that contribute to the molecular pathology of a variety of complex diseases, including diabetes and immune-mediated conditions.
+The overall goal of my research program is to define the role of non-coding RNAs in gene regulatory networks that contribute to the molecular pathology of complex diseases, with a primary focus on metabolic syndromes.
 Specifically, my lab investigates:

-(2) small RNA mediated regulation of gene expression and metabolic homeostasis;
+(2) small RNA mediated regulation of lipid/glucose metabolic homeostasis;

-(3) non-coding RNAs as both biomarkers of physiologic status and therapeutic targets for metabolic disorders;
+(3) non-coding RNAs as both biomarkers of physiologic status and therapeutic targets;

 (4) regulatory variants within the microRNA (miRNA) regulome that predispose to disease;